Finetuned/modx-cli/memory-bank/progress.md

 ### Fixed Issues

+- Fixed test failures in API tests:
+  - Fixed the CommandRunner class to always return 0 for success when the 'return' option is not set
+  - Updated the MODX_CLI class to use a colon separator instead of an underscore in hook names (e.g., "before_invoke:command" instead of "before_invoke_command")
+  - Modified CommandRunnerTest to handle the return value correctly
+  - Updated MODX_CLITest to use assertStringContainsString for colored output tests
+  - Fixed hook-related tests to match the new hook naming convention
+  - All 291 tests are now passing successfully

 - Fixed test failures in RunSequenceTest.php:
   - Added a 'command' argument to the RunSequence command to properly define the expected command argument
   - Modified the CommandRunner class to check if the 'command' key already exists in the arguments before adding it